/

 • Order Completed as a single event with a Payment Method property that captures Credit Card or Apple Pay, or

-• Separate events for Credit Card Order Completed and Apple Pay Order Completed
+• Separate events for Credit Card Order Completed and Apple Pay Order Completed ?

 There are a few things to consider:

 • Is the event scalable?
-In this case, what happens when you introduce PayPal as a new payment method?
+In this example, what happens when you introduce PayPal as a new payment method?
 Any chart measuring overall conversion would have to be updated.
 You'd also be using three events for an interaction where you could use one.

 Are your property definitions consistent across your events?